School Counseling Office Staff

 The American Legion sends representatives to the annual Boys State conference eachsummer.
 Qualified candidates are be eleventh grade boys who are interested in and passionate about our country and our government.

 Preference is given to candidates with a class rank in the top 50% of their grade.

 Congratulations to Zachary Hollister, Jacob Moore and Tyler Rollins who were selected to attend Boys State!

 Granville School invited Whitehall and a few other local schools to an event that they hosted.
-We brought Juniors to a College Admissions Panel and Military Panel at Granville School on March 14th, to help our students get information to make informed decisions about their future.
+We brought Juniors to a College Admissions Panel and Military Panel at Granville School on March 26th to help them get information to make informed decisions about their future.
 Many thanks to Granville for this opportunity!

 SUNY Adirondack is hosting a college fair May1st from 6-8 pm in

 Whitehall will bring Juniors to a college fair at Hudson Valley Community College in Troy on May 2nd.

 We arranged for a tour of Siena College afterward.
 Students attended a campus tour and had lunch in the dining hall.
 It was a great trip!Youcan see pictures from this and other college visits, see details below.